ANNUAL CHARGEBACK REPORT & STATISTICS

 The chargeback lag time, or amount of time that passes between the transaction date and the chargeback date, provides valuable insight.

-Each chargeback has a time limit—a deadline for when the cardholder’s bank must submit the dispute.
+Each chargeback has a time limit — a deadline for when the cardholder’s bank must submit the dispute.
 The amount of time available and the specified start date vary based on the reason code used to dispute the transaction.
 However, most chargebacks must be filed within 75, 90, or 120 days of the original transaction.

-It’s important to monitor chargeback lag times because the insight can help improve prevention efforts.
+It’s important to monitor chargeback lag times because the insight can help improve management efforts.
 For example, if the majority of chargebacks happen on day seven, merchants might want to reach out to their customers on day six to gauge satisfaction and address any issues.

 Peak Time of the Year for Disputing Transactions